oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/w3c-vc/sd_jwt_presentation.txt}}

+The payload of a corresponding Hey Binding JWT looks as follows:

+<{{examples/w3c-vc/kb_jwt_payload.json}}

+After the verification of the data, the Verifier will pass the following result on to the application for further processing:

+<{{examples/w3c-vc/verified_contents.json}}

 ## Example 4b - W3C Verifiable Credentials Data Model v2.0

 This example illustrates how to use the artifacts defined in this specification to secure a payload